top of page

 Joy of creativity

-Students who put together a project in the form of a website, for example, gain increased creativity, as well as increased tools for the future that could be useful to them.
+Students who put together a project in the form of a website, for example, gain increased creativity, as well as increased tools into the future that could be useful to them.

 3